 This refers to the size of the ‘pop’ door.

 Some units come in one standard size (12” x 15”); this is ideal for most breeds.
 Larger birds may not be able to squeeze through smaller holes!

 If this is the case, an option is to use an aluminum door.
-An aluminum door will reduce the load on the motor as it can reduce the weight of the door by up to 90%.
+An aluminum door will reduce the load on the motor as it can reduce the door’s weight by up to 90%.

-Not straining the motor is important for a smooth operation of the door.
+Not straining the motor is important for the smooth operation of the door.

-A few models have variable sizes for the pop door entrance, so be sure what size door you require before you buy.
+A few models have variable sizes for the pop door entrance, so be sure what size door you require before buying.